aabee-tech/gptize/README.md

 gptize
 ```

-This will process all files in the current directory and generate a report with a default name like `gptize-output-folder-YYYYMMDD-HHMMSS.txt`.
+This will process all files in the current directory and generate a report with a default name like `gptize-output-PROJECT_NAME-YYYYMMDD-HHMMSS.txt`.
+The content will also be copied to your clipboard.

 ### Specifying a Directory
 To process a specific directory, use: